0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 The "public" [reader](https://reader.partisiablockchain.com/shards/Shard1/metrics/blocks/1500) has a built-in traffic limit that prevents any single application from using it to much.
 If you encounter this limit the solution is for you to run your own reader node.

 !!!
-Warning " You must complete these requirements before you can continue"
+Warning " You must complete this requirements before you can continue"
     - Get a [VPS](../pbc-fundamentals/dictionary.md#vps) with that fulfill the [minimum specifications](start-running-a-node.md)